DrSolidDevil/Rus/README.md

-# JSON-Intents
+# JSON Intents Maker
-This is a script that can turn inputs to a json intents output.
+This is a script that turns inputs from the terminal to JSON Intents.